Mtillmann/chapters/readme.md

 ### `toString([pretty: boolean][, options: object]): string`

 Convert the chapters to a string.
 If `pretty` is `true`, the output will be formatted for better readability.
 Only supported by `json` and `xml` formats.
-`options` is an optional argument, containing format specific, optional options:
+Some formats support additional options:

-#### ChapterJson
+#### ChapterJson toString() options

 | option              | type      | default | description                                                                                                                                                      |
 |---------------------|-----------|---------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|